 8 New Superfoods You Should Eat Every Day

-Eating a balanced diet in today’s food landscape means that when you’re surrounded by bad, you’ve got to maximize the good if you want to boost your health and lose weight.
-You’ve got to find places in your day to sneak in the healthiest foods in the world.
-Look to sneak these 8 Zero Belly foods into your daily routine, compliments of the New York Times bestseller Zero Belly Diet, and start tipping the scales back in your favor.
+Eating a balanced diet in today's food landscape means that when you're surrounded by bad, you've got to maximize the good if you want to boost your health and lose weight.
+You have to find places in your day to sneak in the healthiest foods in the world.
+And to do so, you don't have to look any further than your local grocery store.
+Some of the best superfoods for your health are many foods you likely already have in your fridge and pantry.

 Eggs are the single best dietary source of the B vitamin choline, an essential nutrient used in the construction of all the body's cell membranes.
 Two eggs will give you half your day's worth; only beef liver has more.
 (And believe us, starting your day with a slab of beef liver does not make for a great morning.)
 Choline deficiency is linked directly to the genes that cause the accumulation of belly fat.
 Eggs can solve the problem: Research has shown dieters who eat eggs for breakfast as compared to a high-carb meal of a bagel have an easier time losing weight due to their satiety value.
 At about 70 calories, a hard-boiled egg also makes an easy afternoon snack … just don't tell your coworkers; according to a personality analysis by the British Egg Industry Council, boiled egg consumers tend to be disorganized!
 (Other findings: fried egg fans have a high sex drive and omelette eaters are self-disciplined.)